Certificate or Diploma in Trauma Therapy

 This course can be taken at different levels of participation.

-- 12-day CPD Certificate in Trauma Therapy: attendance only.
+- 12-day CPD Certificate in Trauma Therapy: this option is for attendance only as experiential learning.

 Each level of participation will attract a CPD certificate of attendance from The Grove Practice, in addition to the course materials distributed during the programme.
 The certification will state either “Certificate in Trauma Therapy” or “Diploma in Trauma Therapy” according to the programme for which the student enrolled.